zanematthew/zm-upload/README.md

 License:

-  Copyright 2011 Graph Paper Press (support@graphpaperpress.com)
+  Copyright 2012 Zane M. Kolnik

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as